meredithnorman/Pretty-and-Pink-Space-Invaders/README.md

 If you get hit by an alien bullet or the aliens reach the ship, you loose a life and the aliens will reset.
 You have 5 lives in total.
 If you clear all the aliens, you move onto the next round.

 ## Installing ##
-1. Ensure Python and Pygame are installed on your computer.
+1. Ensure *Python* and *Pygame* are installed on your computer.
 2. Download the *.wav*, *.png*, *.svg* files  into the same folder.
 I know the program is quite needy (just like me) and requires lots of files to run - but trust me, it'll be worth it.
-3. Update the working directory line to the location of these files.
+3. Update the working directory line (*line 14*) to the location of these files.
 4. Run space_invaders.py

 ## Playing ##